raspberrypilearning/butterfly-garden/en/step_2.md

 --- /no-print ---

-Follow each task given below.
+Follow the instructions for each task below.

 --- task ---
 Click on **Choose a Backdrop**, then select the **Blue Sky** backdrop.